- Site Analysis

 To determine a suitable water heating system, you need to consider size, likely water use, initial and on-going costs – some options can be three or four times more expensive to run than others – and the energy efficiency and environmental impact of the energy used.

-Solar water heating systems are becoming increasingly popular in New Zealand, and provide a highly efficient way to meet part of a household’s water heating needs.
+Traditional solar water heating systems can provide a highly efficient way to meet part of a household’s water heating needs.
 Typically, a well designed and installed solar water heating system can provide about 75% of a household’s water heating needs in summer and about 25–45% in winter.

 A solar water heating system cannot provide all of a household’s water heating needs – a booster system will be needed.
 This may be heat pump, electric or gas depending on how the system is configured.